microsoft/vscode-docs/docs/remote/containers-advanced.md

         "runArgs": ["-v","/local/source/path/goes/here:/target/path/in/container/goes/here"]
         ```

-   - When a **Docker Compose** file is referenced, add the following to your `docker-compose.yml` for the appropriate service:
+   - When a **Docker Compose** file is referenced, update ([or extend](/docs/remote/containers/containers.md#extending-your-docker-compose-file-for-development)) your `docker-compose.yml` with the following for the appropriate service:

         ```yml
         version: '3'